Ryan Rickelton: International career

 In January 2021, he was named in South Africa's Twenty20 International (T20I) squad for their series against Pakistan.
 In April 2021, he was named in Gauteng's squad, ahead of the 2021–22 cricket season in South Africa.
 In May 2021, he was named in the South Africa A's squad to play against the Zimbabwe A cricket team for their tour to Zimbabwe.
 He scored 224 runs in the List A series including a century, being the highest run-scorer in the series.

 In November 2021, he was named in South Africa's One Day International (ODI) squad for their series against the Netherlands.
 The following month, Rickelton was named in South Africa's Test squad for the series against India.
 In January 2022, he received a further call-up to the Test side, for their tour of New Zealand.
 In March 2022, Rickleton was also named in South Africa's Test squad for their series against Bangladesh.
 He made his Test debut on 31 March 2022, for South Africa against Bangladesh.
 He made his ODI debut against the West Indies on 18 March 2023.

+In May 2024, he was named in South Africa’s squad for the 2024 ICC Men's T20 World Cup tournament.

+Rickelton scored his first double century in Test cricket in the second of a home two match series against Pakistan in January 2025, making 259 at Newlands Cricket Ground.